UX DESIGN

 SOLUTION

 The solution of a "Use Up" feature recommends recipes based on the ingredients you have on hand.
-While similar to the existing search function, it differs by suggesting recipes for those odd amounts of ingredients you have leftover and provides recommendations to help use up what they have and waste less food.
+While similar to the existing search function, it differs by suggesting recipes for those odd amounts of ingredients you have left over, ultimately helping to waste less food.

 My role